-The Information Centre is staffed by Mrs Carole Gardiner, (a professionally qualified librarian) and a team of dedicated student librarians who assist at intervals and lunch times.
+The Information Centre is staffed by Ms Anna France and a team of dedicated student librarians who assist at intervals and lunch times.
 The Information Centre is open throughout the school day, including all break times as well as before and after school.

 The Queen’s High School Information Centre will: